idohatam/blastinR/README.md

 ------------------------------------------------------------------------------------------------
 <br>

-## **Manual**
+## **Getting started**

+Below is a basic workflow of using the blastinR package.
+The workflow uses included example data, and demonstrates the core features of the package.
-A basic workflow of the program is demonstrated below.
-For more information about the functions used and their parameters, refer to the function documentations above.
+For more information about the functions used and their parameters, refer to the function documentations.

 ### **Building a local database**

 Begin by creating a local blast database using the `make_blastdb` function.
-The package comes with two example fasta files, one with AA sequences of spike proteins from various Coronaviruses and one with various genomes of coronaviruses.
-In this example, we wspike proteins of different Coronavirus variants are used.
+The package comes with two example fasta files, one with AA sequences of spike proteins from various Coronaviruses and one with various genomes of

-After obtaining the FASTA files that you wish to use as the database, use the make_blast_db function to create the database.
+Coronaviruses.
+In this example, spike proteins of different Coronavirus variants are used to generate an AA database.

 ```r